OPEN TODAY UNTIL 17:00

 Curated by

-• Dr Demetrios Athanasoulis, Director of the Ephorate of Antiquities of the Cyclades
+Dr Demetrios Athanasoulis, Director of the Ephorate of Antiquities of Cyclades

-• Dr Panagiotis Iossif, Scientific Director of the Museum of Cycladic Art, Professor at Radboud University in the Netherlands
+Prof. Panagiotis P. Iossif, Academic Director of the Museum of Cycladic Art, Professor of Ancient and Medieval Numismatics, Radboud University, Nijmegen, Netherlands

-• Dr Ioannis Fappas, Scientific Director of the Museum of Cycladic Art, Assistant Professor of Prehistoric Archaeology at the Aristotle University of Thessaloniki
+Assistant Prof. Ioannis D. Fappas, Academic Director of the Museum of Cycladic Art, Assistant Professor of Prehistoric Archaeology at the Aristotle University of Thessaloniki

 CYCLADIC FRIENDS